 Goldman Sachs unveils internal campaign on use of gender identity pronouns

-Goldman Sachs Group Inc said on Friday it has launched an internal campaign to promote awareness about pronouns and how employees self-identify.

-REUTERS: Goldman Sachs Group Inc said on Friday it has launched an internal campaign to promote awareness about pronouns and how employees self-identify.
+NEW YORK: Goldman Sachs Group Inc said on Friday (Nov 22) it has launched an internal campaign to promote awareness about pronouns and how employees self-identify.

-In a blog post https://bit.ly/35lHiJc, Goldman listed "tips for being an inclusive ally", and advised that employees should not assume a colleague's pronoun or pronouns based on gender.
+In a blog post, Goldman listed "tips for being an inclusive ally", and advised that employees should not assume a colleague's pronoun or pronouns based on gender.

 The Wall Street bank said the campaign was meant to encourage workers to recognize and use colleagues' self-identified pronoun or pronouns to "show respect and ensure a more inclusive environment."